ibm-cloud-docs/mqcloud/mqoc_mft_multiple_qmgr_topology.md

          - **e.g.** `runmqsc -c -u mamgainp -w60 QMCOORD`

-    - 4.4 Create the MQ objects required by the queue manager to work as a coordination queue manager that targets your mq on cloud queue manager
+    - 4.4 Create the MQ objects required by the queue manager to work as a coordination queue manager that targets your {{site.data.keyword.mq_short}} queue manager
         - A mqsc file will be created at location `MQ_DATA_PATH\mqft\config\coordination_qmgr_name\<coordination_qmgr_name>.mqsc`.
 You should copy and paste the content of this file into your terminal.

     ![Image showing 'runmqsc' command that creates MQ objects required by the coordination queue manager](./images/mqoc_fte_setup_multiple_coordination_qmgr_2.png)